pkaig/Rotorflight-Docs/docs/Tutorial-Quickstart/What-Board.md

 :::info
 There are currently three ways to get a controller suitable for Rotorflight.
 1. Build a DIY controller based on a Drone flight controller.
-2. Purchase a 'Wing' controller (Must have a Betaflight Target.
-Not just iNav or Ardupilot.
+2. Purchase a 'Wing' controller **Must have a Betaflight Target.
+Not just iNav or Ardupilot**.
 3. Purchase one of the ready built Rotorflight Controllers such as:
 * Flywing Heli F405
 * Steam FlyDragon F722